Illyanna Maisonet's new cookbook reflects the diversity of the Puerto Rican diaspora

 "Being a writer doesn't make you a lot of money and it takes a very long time to make a name for yourself.
 I was fortunate enough that my subject is pretty niche and not many (or possibly any) writers were consistently writing about Puerto Rican food," Maisonet told NPR over email.
 "Which is why it was a hard sale to publishers, they publish what they understand."

-She notes there are maybe around 10 published Puerto Rican cookbooks out there.
+She notes there are maybe around 10 traditionally published Puerto Rican cookbooks out there.

 Developing a recipe itself is a sometimes difficult process.